landingbj/lagi/docs/guide_en.md

     Make sure your WAR file is built correctly and located in the current directory.
     If you have additional configuration or dependencies, you may need to modify the Dockerfile or use Docker Compose for more complex configuration.

+## Calling the examples
+- To get started quickly, We provide some [Calling the examples](https://github.com/landingbj/lagi/blob/main/lagi-core/src/test/java/ai/example/Demo.java), you can modify and debug as needed.

 ## Text conversation feature
 To use chat function you need to create an instance object of CompletionsService.
 This object has two methods completions, streamCompletions.